 c) In the past 10 years, you been convicted, after trial or by plea, of any felony and/or any other crime, an element of which relates to truthfulness or the underlying facts of which related to the conduct of business?
-YES NO X If yes, provide details for each such investigation, an explanation of the circumstances and corrective action taken.
+YES [] NO [X] If yes, provide details for each such investigation, an explanation of the circumstances and corrective action taken.

 d) In the past 5 years, been convicted, after trial or by plea, of a misdemeanor?
-YES NO X If yes, provide details for each such investigation, an explanation of the circumstances and corrective action taken.
+YES [] NO [X] If yes, provide details for each such investigation, an explanation of the circumstances and corrective action taken.

-In the past (5) years, has this business or any of its owners or officers, or any other affiliated business had any sanction imposed as a result of judicial or administrative proceedings with respect to any professional license held?
-YES NO X If yes, provide details for each such investigation, an explanation of the circumstances and corrective action taken.
+e) In the past 5 years, been found in violation of any administrative, statutory, or regulatory provisions?
+YES [] NO [X] If yes, provide details for each such investigation, an explanation of the circumstances and corrective action taken.

-16) For the past (5) tax years, has this business failed to file any required tax returns or failed to pay any applicable federal, state or local taxes or other assessed charges, including but not limited to water and sewer charges?
-YES NO X If yes, provide details for each such year.
+- 15) In the past (5) years, has this business or any of its owners or officers, or any other affiliated business had any sanction imposed as a result of judicial or administrative proceedings with respect to any professional license held?
+YES [] NO [X] If yes, provide details for each such investigation, an explanation of the circumstances and corrective action taken. - 16) For the past (5) tax years, has this business failed to file any required tax returns or failed to pay any applicable federal, state or local taxes or other assessed charges, including but not limited to water and sewer charges?
+YES [] NO [X] If yes, provide details for each such year.
 Provide a detailed response to all questions checked 'YES'.
 If you need more space, photocopy the appropriate page and attach it to the questionnaire.

-- 17 Conflict of Interest: - Please disclose any conflicts of interest as outlined below.
+17 Conflict of Interest:

+a) Please disclose any conflicts of interest as outlined below.
 NOTE: If no conflicts exist, please expressly state "No conflict exists."